TingtingWang83/Machine-learning/README.md

-# Machine-learning
+# Machine-learning Practice
 This is my practice work for Machine Learning.
 All code is from "Machine Learning with Python Cookbook".
+This practice is unfinish.
+Still Updating.......